Skip to main content

 Figure 2 compares heating degree days with the degree day normals for each month during the most recent year that data is available and the prior year.
 Heating degree days are usually found during the heating season, or winter, but there can be heating degree days during the fall and spring, too.
 Zero (0) heating degree days for any month indicate that temperatures reached levels that homes and businesses required minimal or no heating.

-In 2021/2022, the heating degree days reported for January through September were close to the heating degree day normals for each month with the exception of October through December.
-The total heating degree days for 2021/2022 indicated 8.1 percent warmer–than–normal winter weather.
+In 2023/2024, the heating degree days reported for March through November were close to the heating degree day normals for each month.
+January, February, and December were exceptions (see the next paragraph).
+The total heating degree days for 2023/2024 indicated 12 percent warmer–than–normal weather.
+The previous year, 2022/2023, had relatively the same weather as 2023/2024 from April to October but had a colder winter (November through March).

-In 2021/2022, October was 21 percent warmer than normal (requiring less heating) with 322 heating degree days versus 406 degree day normals.
-November was 19 percent warmer than normal, and December was 22 percent warmer than normal.
+In 2023/2024, January was 11 percent colder than normal (requiring more heating) with 1406 heating degree days versus 1267 heating degree day normals.
+February was 29 percent warmer than normal, and December was 18 percent warmer than normal (requiring less heating).

 December and January are normally the peak of winter in Nebraska.
 In other words, December and January usually have the most heating degree days.
-In the winter of 2021/2022, the peak of winter was in January and February.
-In 2020/2021, Nebraska also had the most heating degree days in January and February, as observed in Figure 2.
+They are the coldest months of the year and require the most days of heating.
+This is true for the winters of 2023/2024 and 2022/2023, as observed in Figure 2.

 Heating Degree Days and Degree Day Normals for Nebraska